-But improving your wellness can feel like a vague goal, and it can be hard to know exactly how to start implementing more self-care.
+But simply “improving your wellness” or “implementing more self-care" can feel like vague goals.
 That’s why health tech entrepreneur Lorna Borenstein, CEO and founder of wellness solutions company Grokker, created the 8:3:3:1 Stability Framework.
-Here’s what it is, how it could help you reach your wellness goals, and other pro tips to help you prioritize self-care.
+Here’s how it works, and how it can help you reach your wellness goals.

-Borenstein’s version of the 8:3:3:1 framework looks like this: She shoots for eight hours of sleep each night, three nutritious meals a day, three sweaty workouts each week and at least one fun thing to look forward to — anything from coffee with a friend to planning a vacation.
+Borenstein’s version of the 8:3:3:1 framework looks like this: She sleeps eight hours each night, eats three nutritious meals a day, gets in three sweaty workouts each week and plans at least one fun thing to look forward to — anything from coffee with a friend to planning a vacation.
 These are her non-negotiables, or what she needs to do to feel balanced.

 Your version may look completely different; what's key is that each piece of the ratio depends on the others.
 “The framework’s mantra might be similar to the Three Musketeers’ motto, ‘All for one and one for all,’” Borenstein says.
 “By definition, each component — while independent — is so closely related to the others that its participation is mandatory.
 Most of us know, for example, how much sleep we need to truly feel and perform our best.”

-To some people, self-care is a luxurious bubble bath while to others, it's an intense workout.
-Either way, it’s important to give ourselves the time and space to think about what really recharges us.
+To some people, self-care is a luxurious bubble bath; to others, it’s a meditation session or an intense workout.
+Whatever the activity, it’s important to give yourself the time and space to think about what really recharges you.